chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 ### GitHub

 For some fields, we look to the plugin developer's GitHub repository instead of (or in addition to) PyPI.
-This is only supported, however, if the plugin developer has added a link to their GitHub repository in their PyPI metadata (see [Code Repository](#code-repository)).
+This is only supported, however, if the plugin developer has added a link to their GitHub repository in their PyPI metadata (see [Source Code](#code-repository)).

 Plugin developers can modify these fields by adding a `.napari` configuration folder to their repository, along with the relevant configuration files for a given field.
 We currently support two configuration files: